KenT2/pipresents-beep/README.md

 	* must be run from the PIXEL desktop.
 	* must be installed and run from user Pi
 	* must have Python 3 installed (which Raspbian does)
+	* should use a clean install of Raspberry Pi OS, particularly if you intend to use GPIO

 Set the GPU Memory size to 256MB
 ---------------------------------
 Using the Raspbian menu preferences>raspberry pi configuration>performance, increase the GPU Memory to 256.
+On a Pi Zero this may not be possible due to the small amount of RAM.

 Ensure Raspbian is up to date.